The WCC is excited to announce their plans to return to Fulda, Germany in the summer of 2019!

 In the summer of 2013, the Wilmington Children’s Chorus hosted 32 members of the Youth Chamber Orchestra from Fulda, Germany.
 A week of musical collaboration and homestay experiences kicked off with a welcome event and gala reception at the Delaware Art Museum.
 The festival week culminated in a sold out public concert with over 700 attendees at St. Helena’s Catholic Church.
 Selections included German and American masterworks by Schubert, Mendelssohn, Brahms, Bernstein, Rodgers & Hammerstein, and others.

 In 2015, WCC returned to Fulda, Germany to collaborate with the Youth Chamber Orchestra.
 47 of our high school aged members stayed with host families and members of the orchestra, for a true immersion experience.
 Over a week of activities, rehearsals, and bonding with our German friends culminated in a standing room only concert at the Klosterkirche am Frauenberg, a Baroque church located on a site dating back to the Middle Ages.
-The concert selections featured works by Mozart, Vivaldi, Fauré, and other classical composers.
-From Fulda, the WCC left for Leipzig, Germany and a short performance at St. Thomas Church.
 This location is well known as the church where Johann Sebastian Bach worked for many years, and is home to his grave.
 The choir then traveled to Prague, Czech Republic.
 They concluded their tour after several days of sight seeing and many impromptu concerts at historical sites.